 \subsubsection{Kinematics of Object 2}

 As demonstrated in Fig. \ref{fIg1b o}, object 2 is composed of two closed-chain kinematics, each of which has important geometric relations that represent constraints in the chain.
-In the following, the mentioned geometric relations are first expressed, and then linear/angular velocity vectors are derived.
+In the following, the mentioned geometric relations are first expressed, and then spatial velocity vectors are derived.
 In the notation, $j = 1,2$ represents the first and second closed chains, respectively.
 Both chains have a passive revolute joint driven by a linear hydraulic actuator, as shown in Fig. \ref{fig: object 2b}.
 Hence, we have: